Aj-Cdr/Jokes-GPT/README.md

 # Jokes-GPT
 #### A product that me and my team created by training transformer AI models using casual language modeling to generate jokes based on user prompts in the duration of 3 weeks.

+#### Check Out Our Trianing Process By Clicking On This Repo Here: https://github.com/Aj-Cdr/Jokes-GPT-Training-Modules

 ### The Website My Team Made: https://magical-macaronis-project.2023-summer-nlp.repl.co/home
 #### Thanks To:
 * Adam